julianpoy/recipesage-docs/docs/tutorials/settings/import/copymethat.md

 **Please note** that not all `.zip` files are CopyMeThat exports.
 Only `.zip` files that were specifically exported from CopyMeThat are compatible with this importer.

 [https://recipesage.com/#/settings/import/copymethat](https://recipesage.com/#/settings/import/copymethat)

+## Related Pages

+- [Import Overview](./index.md) - See all available import options
+- [Exporting Your Recipes](../export.md) - Learn how to backup and export your recipes
+- [Organizing with Labels](../../labels/create.md) - Organize your imported recipes with labels